-In pictures of this type it is worth observing that there seems to be no agreed way of plotting the estimated auto-correlation coefficient.
-Held & Kleinen [2004] and Livina & Lenton [2007] plot ARC(1) at the center of the moving window in which it has been determined.
-Meanwhile Dakos et al. [2008] plot ARC(1) at the final point of this window.
-Here, we have redrawn the results from the latter article by shifted the ARC(1) back by half the length of the sliding window, bringing the graphs into the format of Held & Kleinen [2004] and Livina & Lenton [2007].
-This is important whenever the intention is to make a forward extrapolation to a target, as we are doing here (see Section 4.1).
+In pictures of this type it is worth observing that there seems to be no agreed way of plotting the estimated autocorrelation coefficient.
+Held and Kleinen (2004) and Livina and Lenton (2007) plot ARC(1) at the centre of the moving window in which it has been determined.
+Meanwhile Dakos et al. (2008) plot ARC(1) at the final point of this window.
+Here, we have redrawn the results from the latter article but shifted the ARC(1) back by half the length of the sliding window, bringing the graphs into the format of Held and Kleinen (2004) and Livina and Lenton (2007).
+This is important whenever the intention is to make a forward extrapolation to a target, as we are doing here (see Section 3.4.1).
 This forward extrapolation can be made by any appropriate method.
 In fact, approaching (close to) an underlying fold bifurcation, ARC(1) will vary linearly along the solution path, but parabolically with the control parameter: this parabolic effect will only be relevant if the upper solution path is already curving appreciably, which is not the case in most of the present examples displayed here.